Published

 For a multi-day trip, I’d structure it like this: Day one at Reed Gold Mine for the history and a guided pan.
 Day two in the Uwharries working forest service creeks.
 Day three in the western mountains if you want steeper terrain and slightly coarser gold.
 Charlotte, Concord, and Asheville all have plenty of lodging.
 Camping in Uwharrie or Pisgah is cheap and puts you close to water.

 Bring your standard panning kit — 14-inch pan, classifier, snuffer bottle, a crevicing tool, and small vials for your finds.
 Add a good set of gear if you plan to sluice.
-For North Carolina specifically, bring bug spray.
-The creek bottoms in the Piedmont have mosquitoes that treat DEET as a seasoning.
+For North Carolina specifically, bring bug spray and tick repellent.

 North Carolina isn’t going to make you rich.
 But standing in a mountain creek in October, cool water running over your boots, watching a few specks of gold settle into the bottom of your pan against a backdrop of Blue Ridge autumn color — that’s a payoff the assay office can’t measure.